The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Evaluation Setup

-\textbf{RQ3 (Impact of Alignment Checking)} \emph{How does including the alignment checking versus excluding it affect the quality and cost of the generated activity diagrams?} With this research question, we investigate the impact of alignment checking, which must be performed by LLMs, on the generated activity diagrams.
+\textbf{RQ4 (Impact of Alignment Checking)} \emph{How does including the alignment checking versus excluding it affect the quality and cost of the generated activity diagrams?} With this research question, we investigate the impact of alignment checking, which is performed by LLMs, on the generated activity diagrams.